 While the Lightning Paladin can be used for PvE and PvP, this Herald Great Sword build is entirely PvP focused.

 For those of you out there not interested in player versus player, this isn’t the build for you.
-You can try to run it in PvE, but you’re not going to see the same results you would go with another, more focused build.
+You can try to run it in PvE, but you won’t see the same results as with another, more focused build.